 The term ‘hangover’ is universally understood to mean the disproportionate suffering that comes after a night of over-indulgence.
 But where does the term actually come from?
 One possible explanation ...

-Being a chimney sweep, or climbing boy as they were often called, was a harsh and dangerous profession.
-Those employed were often orphans or from impoverished backgrounds, sold into the job by their ...
+The chimney sweep, or climbing boys as they were often called, was a harsh profession to be in and most likely one that would severely cut your life short.
+Those employed were often orphans or from ...